Fra\"{i}ss\'e theory in operator algebras

 Before getting into the study of the Poulsen simplex, we review a few definitions from Choquet's theory.
 We direct the reader to \cite{Phelps} for an introduction to this topic.

 \begin{definition} Let $X$ be a compact subset of a locally convex space $E$.
 Let $\mu$ be a Borel probability measure on $X$ and let $x\in X$.
-We say that $x$ is \emph{the barycenter} of $\mu$ if for every continuous linear functional $f$ on $E$ we have that $f(x)=\int_Xfd\mu$. \end{definition} Choquet's theory was developed from this question: If $X$ is a compact convex subset of a locally convex space $E$ and $x\in X$, does there exist a probability measure $\mu$ on $X$ which is supported on the extreme points of $X$ and which has $x$ as its barycenter?
+We say that $x$ is \emph{the barycenter} of $\mu$ if for every continuous linear functional $f$ on $E$ we have that $f(x)=\int_Xfd\mu$. \end{definition} The following question was instrumental for the origins and developments of Choquet's theory: If $X$ is a compact convex subset of a locally convex space $E$ and $x\in X$, does there exist a probability measure $\mu$ on $X$ which is supported on the extreme points of $X$ and which has $x$ as its barycenter?
 If it exists, is it unique?

 In case $X$ is metrizable, the first question has a positive answer (\cite{Choquet1}).
-The following is one of the equivalent definition of Choquet simplex one finds in literature (see \cite{Choquet2}). \begin{definition} Let $X$ be a metrizable compact convex subset of a locally convex space $E$. $X$ is said to be a \emph{Choquet simplex} if for every $x\in X$ there is a unique probability measure $\mu$ on $X$ which is supported on the extreme points of $X$ and which has $x$ as its barycenter\footnote{In case of nonmetrizable compact convex spaces, the extreme boundary does not have to be Borel, so we would have to ask for uniqueness among measures vanishing on any Baire subset of $X\setminus\delta X$.}. \end{definition}
+The following is one of the equivalent definitions of Choquet simplex one finds in literature (see \cite{Choquet2}). \begin{definition} Let $X$ be a metrizable compact convex subset of a locally convex space $E$. $X$ is said to be a \emph{Choquet simplex} if for every $x\in X$ there is a unique probability measure $\mu$ on $X$ which is supported on the extreme points of $X$ and has $x$ as its barycenter\footnote{In case of nonmetrizable compact convex spaces, the extreme boundary does not have to be Borel, so we ask for uniqueness among measures vanishing on any Baire subset of $X\setminus\delta X$.}. \end{definition}